Sarthak044/Mode_Changer/README.md

 Windows version will come out soon...

-Simple as the ame suggests You can change the modes of your wireless adapter Just run the file
+Simple as the name suggests You can change the modes of your wireless adapter Just run the file

 Usage:-